SBose1258/SBose1258/OpenAI_Data_Chatbot_README.md

 update on Nov5,2024: Still figuring out the chatbot Update November 6, 2024: I figured out the chatbot, it is responding to general queries ..
 Yay!!!. need to specify it to the dataset.
+Update November 12, 2024: Still need to specify it to the dataset and answer questions regarding it